RDCLder/Makit/README.md

 ## General

 Have you ever seen a food post on instagram and felt a sudden craving for it?
 Have you ever seen a dish on TV and wondered how you could make that?
 With Makit, you can find out how!

-Makit is a web app that takes an image or video of food and returns a breakdown of the ingredients used, the nutiriton information, recipes for making it or something similar, and nearby restaurants that offer it.
+Makit is a web app that takes an image or video of food and returns a breakdown of the ingredients used, recipes for those ingredients, and nearby stores or restaurants that offer them.
 Your next culinary adventure is just one click away!

 ## Features